To: Mrs MRD

 I’m not Isaac’s biggest fan right now.

-Having got him to sleep with just one reading of ‘Night Pirates’ yesterday (I don’t even bother turning the pages now, as I know the damn thing off by heart – and clearly so does he, as he was mouthing the words while he drifted off), I had hoped to have a relaxing evening.
+Having got him to sleep with just one reading of ‘Night Pirates’ yesterday (I don’t even bother turning the pages now, as I know the fucking thing off by heart – and clearly so does he, as he was mouthing the words while he drifted off), I had hoped to have a relaxing evening.

 I planned to do some tidying and cleaning, then watch that third Hunger Games film I recorded.
 I even grabbed a midweek beer, to toast a successful evening of single-parenting.